tigransaidov/designer/README.md

 UI & UX Designer Website, converted from PSD ho HTML.
 With modals and state messages.
 State Messages showing error or successful action after submiting a form.
-Adaptive code.
-With laptop, tablet and phone version.
+Adaptive code with laptop, tablet and phone version.
 With Animations, Works-Filter by category, Slider made with Slick JS and Mobile Nav-Menu.
 ================= // =======================
 Things, which I couldn't fix: